eyalcohen/skyline-app/data_format.md

 ### Things to think about ###

 * How is a Vehicle originally associated with a User (this would have to be a User with admin access)?
 Is there a SuperUser that is auto associated with a Vehicle after it's created that must make the initial connection?
+* We could allow Team _ids in other Team's user and admin lists, thereby allowing the creation of groups of groups, groups of groups and specific members, groups of groups with specific admin groups, a group of domains with a group of admins, etc.
+* Fleets of fleets?